LarsIX/narrative_index/README.md

 Tests predictive causality between AINI and log returns or volatility indices using:

-- **bootstrapping**: to create empirical p-values
+- **bootstrapping** with 10 000 shuffles & Rademacher weights to create empirical p-values
 - **Benjamini-Hochberg correction** to reduce the false-discovery-rate

-Supports both directions: `AINI ➝ returns` and `returns ➝ AINI`.

-## Transfer Entropy (TE)

-- KSG estimator for nonlinear, asymmetric dependencies
-- IDTxl framework with permutation-based significance testing

 ## Project Structure